skypjack/entt/docs/md/resource.md

 Resource identifiers are nothing more than integral values.
 Therefore, plain numbers as well as non-class enum value are accepted.

-Moreover, it's worth mentioning that both the iterators of a cache and its indexing operators return resource handles rather than instances of the mapped type.<br/>
+It's worth mentioning that the iterators of a cache as well as its indexing operators return resource handles rather than instances of the mapped type.<br/>
 Since the cache has no control over the loader and a resource isn't required to also be convertible to bool, these handles can be invalid.
 This usually means an error in the user logic but it may also be an _expected_ event.<br/>